aspnetcorehero/Boilerplate/README.md

 If you found this Implementation helpful or used it in your Projects, do give it a star.
 Thanks!
 Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh)

+## Contributions / Help Needed

+It would be great if a few of you could contribute to this project.
+Here are the points I would love to have some help with.

+- Someone to fix typos on this Readme, or prepare a better one.
+- Someone to add Localizers throghout the MVC Project.
+- Someone to add Arabic Transalations throught the MVC Project.
+You can find the Dictionary under the Resources Folder in the Web Project.
+- Someone to ensure the code quality.

+Let's make this the best .NET 5 Clean Architecture Template.

 ## Features Included

 ### ASP.NET Core 5.0 MVC Project